ThreeMagpiesArguingSemantics/CardWeavingWorkbench/README.md

 I wanted to try out and make tablet/card weaving.
-But it was a hassle to make patterns manually, and the existing solutions were really outdated and limited.
+However, it was a hassle to make patterns manually, and the existing solutions I could find needed to be improved.

-So i wrote my own little tool to do what i wanted.
-Create and view patterns tru the browser.
+I wrote my own little tool to create and view patterns through the browser.
+The code is a mess, and the UI could be more pretty.
+But it's functional enough for my purpose.

-The code is a mess and the ui is not pretty.
-But it's functional and better than anything i've found.
-Feel free to use it however you like an if there is any issues, contact me thru github and i will try to fix it.

-it's written in pure javascipt, css and html without any dependencies. dwonload all the files and run the index.html file, or visit the io page here: https://twofigo.github.io/CardWeavingWorkbench/source/
+It's written in pure JavaScript, CSS and HTML without any dependencies.
+Download all the files and run the index.html file, or visit the io page here: https://twofigo.github.io/CardWeavingWorkbench/source/

-saving patterns is done tru plain human readable JSON text.
-Just save the text it gives and you can use the text to get the pattern back anytime.
+Saving patterns is done through plain JSON.
+Save the text it gives, and you can use it to get the pattern back to you anytime.

+# Weaving is difficult!
+Weaving was more difficult than coding.
+So, I gave up on this project overall.
+The major feature that needs to be added is generating the tablet turn instructions as numbers rather than only the graphical view.
+I may get back to fixing that if I get back into weaving again.